Cher sues heirs of Sonny Bono over song and record revenue

 “The Copyright Act allows Sonny’s widow and children to reclaim Sonny’s copyrights from publishers, which is what they did,” attorney Daniel Schacht said in a statement.
 “Representative Bono remains open to continuing a private discussion about this, but we are confident that, if necessary, the court will affirm their position.”

-Cher, the 75-year-old Grammy, Oscar and Emmy winning singer and actor known for solo hits including “Believe” and film roles including “Moonstruck,” began performing as a duo with Sonny Bono in 1964.
+Cher, the 75-year-old Grammy-, Oscar- and Emmy-winning singer and actor known for solo hits including “Believe” and film roles including “Moonstruck,” began performing as a duo with Sonny Bono in 1964.
 The two later had a TV variety show.
-They were married from 1967 to 1975.
+They were married from 1969 to 1975.

 Sonny Bono become mayor of Palm Springs and later a California congressman for the area.
 He died in a skiing accident in Lake Tahoe in 1998, and Mary Bono, his fourth wife, won his seat.